Can Vinegar Kill Ants?

 Ants likewise can’t stand the smell of cinnamon.
 As such, cinnamon is also a common remedy to prevent ant infestation.
 If ants inhale cinnamon, they can die because of suffocation.
 Sprinkle ground cinnamon on the pathway of the affected area for them to inhale.

-To learn what else you can use vinegar for in your home, read our article – Does Vinegar Get Rid of Cat Urine Smell? or Can Vinegar Kill Bed Bugs?
+To learn what other bugs you can use vinegar to kill, read our article – Can Vinegar Kill Bees? or Can Vinegar Kill Bed Bugs?